K. S. Rangasamy College of Technology

 undergraduate and 11 postgraduate programmes and draws students from every state in India.
 It is a part of the KSR Group of Institutions.
 It is also one of the prestigious colleges in the district of Namakkal.
+It a part of the greater KSR Institutions which comprises several colleges and three schools (Avvai KSR Matric, KSR Matric and Akshara Academy CBSE).